Amy L. Easton

 As a Senior Trial Attorney at the US Department of Justice, Ms. Easton investigated and prosecuted many significant healthcare fraud cases, including those based on whistleblower qui tam lawsuits, and cases involving other types of fraud against the government.

-Ms. Easton’s most recent success on behalf of a whistleblower client was a lawsuit against UPMC and James Luketich MD that settled for $8.5 million.
+Easton also worked on behalf of a whistleblower client on a lawsuit against UPMC and James Luketich MD that settled for $8.5 million.
 The government intervened in the case, which alleged that UPMC had violated the False Claims Act by billing federal healthcare programs in violation of federal medical necessity and teaching physician requirements based on Dr. Luketich regularly performing as many as three complex surgical procedures at the same time.
 The government’s complaint alleged that this practice resulted in extended anesthesia time for patients and potential serious health consequences.
 As part of the resolution of the case, UPMC and Dr. Luketich also agreed to monitoring of billing practices by an independent auditor.

 Ms Easton also helped secure a $50 million settlement that Wheeling Hospital paid to settle allegations that the West Virginia hospital violated the False Claims Act, the Stark Law and the Anti-Kickback Statute by improperly paying millions in excessive compensation to doctors that was above fair market value and based on the volume or value of patient referrals to the hospital.
 The case is significant for the amount that a single hospital paid to settle allegations that it violated the Stark Law.